chaz393/GaeulBot/README.md

 clone this project

-copy the .example.env file to .env and edit it with your information
+copy the example.env file to .env and edit it with your information

 run docker-compose build